 Kranjska Gora and Podkoren might not be the prettiest towns of all, but I think they really deserve a mention in this blog as they are situated in one of the most stunning parts of Slovenia in my opinion.
 These towns (only separated by a few kilometres) have a very relaxed atmosphere with beautiful traditional wooden houses, cute churches and breathtaking views over the surrounding Julian Alps.

 From Kranjska Gora and Podkoren it is only (maximum) 15 minutes drive to natural treasures like Lake Jasna, Zelenci, Upper Sava Valley, Tamar Valley, Peričnik Waterfall and Martuljek Waterfall to name a few.
-Find more about these nature escapes in my blog here.
+Find more about these nature escapes in my blog post Slovenia: The 10 best nature escapes.

 Traditional wooden houses and the Julian Alps in the background everywhere you look.